 Anxiety causes a lot of different symptoms.
 Anxiety causes headaches, it causes muscle pain - it even causes cold feet.
 But not everyone experiences all of those symptoms, because every individual person's anxiety is different.

 Yet one area of the body where symptoms always seem to develop is the stomach, because digestive problems are extremely common in those with anxiety.
 In this article, we'll explore some of the most common digestive problems and explain some of the strategies that you can use to control them.

-Your digestive tract is incredibly sensitive to any change, whether it's in your diet, your sleeping habits, or even your mental health.
-If you have anxiety, find out what you can do to stop it with my free 7 minute anxiety test can rate your anxiety severity by its symptoms and give you feedback about how to control it.
+Your digestive tract is incredibly sensitive to any change and stress, whether it's in your diet, your sleeping habits, or even your mental health.
+Our free 7 minute anxiety test can rate your anxiety severity by its symptoms and give you feedback about how to control it.

 How Anxiety Creates Digestive Issues

 Digestive issues are a prominent part of living with anxiety.
 In fact, it can be so normal that many people don't even realize that anxiety is affecting the way they digest food.
 Some issues - like panic disorder - can actually be made worse because of digestion issues.
 Make sure you've taken my free 7 minute anxiety test if you haven't yet.